4 Big Summer Challenges and How HR Can Manage Them

-For HR, summer isn’t all sunshine and rainbows.
-In fact, summer can pose some unique challenges for HR pros.
+For HR, summer isn’t all sunshine.
+In fact, it usually presents some challenges for HR pros.

-Practical tip: Whatever type of summer dress code policy you implement, ensure that expectations are set for employees and provide a guideline, such as:
+Practical tip: Whatever type of summer dress code policy you implement, ensure that expectations are set for employees and penalties for not abiding by it are includled.
+Salemi says: “Appropriate attire can vary by industry, especially with safety top of mind, but overall, it should maintain a professional, respectful environment.”

 The problem: Most employees take advantage of the summer season to spend time outside or go on trips.
-When work gets in the way of that, employees can be distracted and unproductive.
+Employees can get distracted and unproductive, planning or just thinking about that.
 Plus, employees who don’t have ample time to rest and recharge can be more prone to burnout, leading to disengagement and turnover.

-Solution: To keep employees engaged and satisfied, many companies have introduced flexible schedule benefits such as “Summer Fridays” – where employees work half days or not at all on Fridays – or four-day workweeks.
+Solution: To keep employees engaged, many companies do “Summer Fridays” – where employees work half days or not at all on Fridays or every other Friday.
 This benefit can be especially desirable in the summer months to help employees plan time away to recharge and reset, overall promoting a healthier work-life balance.

 Practical tip: These types of perks aren’t one-size-fits-all, and not every type of flexible scheduling policy can work for every company.
 There are many ways to approach flexible scheduling.